WISDOM FOR LIVING DAILY DEVOTIONAL

 John the Baptist didn’t want to baptize them while they continued thereafter to live in sin as they had been living.
 The Bible in Basic English renders the phrase thus: “Let your change of heart be seen in your works.”
 The New Living Translation puts it this way: “Prove by the way you live that you have really turned from your sins and turned to God.”

 Repentance is not being remorseful because of the consequences of your wrong action or sin.
 It is not motivated by a desire to escape punishment but to please God.
 A truly repented person agrees that he has displeased God and changes to please Him by doing the right thing.
 He may or may not weep.
 Repentance is seen in action, not in emotion.
-Repentance is changing your mind from sin to obey God.
+Repentance is changing your mind from sin and obeying God.

 When those who came to John the Baptist for baptism asked him what they should do, he answered them appropriately, He said anyone who had two tunics, should give to the person who had none and anyone who had food, should do likewise.
 When the tax collectors who came to be baptized asked him what they should do, he told them not to collect more than what was appointed for them.
-Similarly, he answered the soldiers not to intimidate anyone or accuse them falsely.
+Similarly, he told the soldiers not to intimidate anyone or accuse them falsely.
 He told them to be content with their wages (Luke 3:10-14).
 In summary, he told them to change and do the right thing.

 Zacchaeus, a rich Chief tax collector described by his people as a sinner or notorious sinner after Jesus had gone with him home, showed his repentance and a change of life, by making restitution.
 He said, “Look, Lord, I give half of my goods to the poor; and if I have taken anything from anyone by false accusation, I restore fourfold” (Luke 19:8 New King James Version).
 Nobody preached to him; he did it voluntarily.
 True repentance leads to turning around and doing the right thing.